Google Search Console vs Google Analytics: 29 Advantages: What You Need to Know

 My favorite feature of Google Search Console is “Inspect any URL.”

-After I update my blog post with fresh information I send the post to Google Search Console to inspect since there are changes in my article.
+After I update my blog post with fresh information, I submit it to Google Search Console for inspection since there are changes in my article.

-On rare occasions, Google did not Index my articles, and I was able to make the request for indexing this way.
+On rare occasions, Google did not index my articles, and I was able to request indexing this way.

 Google Search Console vs Google Analytics: Frequently Asked Questions